 Step 2: Remove the Thermostat Housing Assembly

 I recommend placing a large pan under the car to capture the coolant that will spill when the thermostat housing and water pump are removed.
 I use a plastic concrete-mixing pan I bought from Home Depot for a few dollars.
 It does a good job of capturing coolant.

 - Remove the four (4) bolts that hold the thermostat housing assembly to the engine.

 - Use a combination of a small pry bar and manual wiggling action to detach the thermostat housing from the engine.

 - Use a rubber strap like a bungee cord to hold the thermostat housing away from the water pump.

-Removing the Accessory Belt and the Water Pump Pulley
+Step 3: Remove the Accessory Belt and the Water Pump Pulley

 - Relieve the tension on the accessory belt by applying counter-clockwise force on the belt tensioner pulley bolt.
 As tension is relieved from the belt, pull the belt off the tensioner pulley, ease off the tension on the pulley bolt, and remove the belt.